kntrinoue/extremepoints/README.md

 # extremepoints
-R script: You can get extreme points, where difference between the neighboring points has more than a certain threshold.
+R script: You can get extreme points in time-course data, where difference between the neighboring points has more than a certain threshold.